 The Honeyville product line continues to blossom under the creative leadership of Sheree who oversees flavor development.
 “We listen to what our customers want.
 They give us ideas and we develop recipes, then test them on customers,” explains Sheree.
 The latest release is Hot Honey made with serrano peppers infused with honey.
 “It’s not too spicy, though,” she notes.

 Drawn to Columbine Label Company

-Like a honeybee to flowers, Honeyville seemed drawn to Columbine Label for their custom printed honey labels from the beginning.
-When the company merged their honey business with Honeyville Specialty nearly 20 years ago, they needed a one-source printer for their growing line of products.
+Like a honeybee to flowers, Honeyville seemed drawn to Columbine Label for their custom-printed honey labels from the beginning.
+When the company merged its honey business with Honeyville Specialty nearly 20 years ago, it needed a one-source printer for its growing line of products.

 “We met Columbine Label Company at a packaging expo,” recalls Sheree.
 “We liked the fact that they were a local family business like us.
 We’re both out there promoting the heart and soul of our business.
 That was intriguing to us.
 And they’re just good people.”

 The Culhane’s continue to be impressed by the quality and service they receive from Columbine Label.